tylerthomasallen/docs/src/pages/emails/sendgrid.md

 ## Troubleshoot issues

-If you are seeing this [error message](/img/pages/email/sengrid/sengrid_error.png), the reason is that Sendgrid will only consider the CNAME sendgrid.net valid.
+If you are seeing this [error message](/img/pages/email/sendgrid/sendgrid_error.png), the reason is that SendGrid will only consider the CNAME sendgrid.net valid.
 To get rid of this error, please:

 1. CNAME your subdomain to sendgrid.net
-1. Validate records on Sendgrid dashboard
+1. Validate records on SendGrid dashboard
 1. CNAME your subdomain to thirdparty.bnc.lt
-1. Do not validate records on Sendgrid after Step 3
+1. Do not validate records on SendGrid after Step 3

 {! ingredients/email/email-support.md !}